SWFLSec/swflsec.github.io/hackation/call-for-volunteers.md

   <a href="https://forms.gle/BJsMjZXm45aiE7qm8">Contact Us</a>
 </div>

-Our Call for Volunteers (CFV) is currently open.
+Our Call for Volunteers (CFV) is now closed.
+Thank you everyone who submitted to become a volunteer.
 The normal operations of even small events requires many volunteers.
-Submit the following [Google Form](https://forms.gle/dN7NpkUuU1DGnpG87) to be considered for volunteering!

 __**Why Should You Volunteer?**__